+Disbursement of grant funds occurs on a reimbursement basis for costs incurred during a reporting period.
 The State Controller's Office (SCO) will issue the warrant (check) to the individual designated on the application form as the Financial Officer for the grant.
-Grantees must submit invoices to the BSCC on a monthly basis through the online process no later than 45 days following the end of each month.
+Grantees must submit invoices to the BSCC on a quarterly basis through the online process no later than 45 days following the end of each quarter.
 Grantees must maintain adequate supporting documentation for all costs claimed on invoices.
 BSCC staff will conduct on-site monitoring visits that will include a review of documentation maintained as substantiation for project expenditures.